 A possible role in Serena Release Manager that is responsible for the IT Operations for the systems where the pre-production and production release environments reside.
 A change manager approves deployment into pre-production and production environments.

-Change Request

-See Business Change Request (BCR) [page 75], Development Change Request (DCR) [page 76], and Request for Change (RFC) [page 79].

-Change Package

-In ChangeMan ZMF, a group of changes to user software.
-Three levels include simple, super/complex, and participating, made up of members of partitioned data sets such as JCL, source code, copybooks, and so on.
+Change Request See Business Change Request (BCR), Development Change Request (DCR), and simple, super/complex, and participating, made up of members of partitioned data sets such as JCL, source code, copybooks, and so on.